mohiljainmj/jain-portfolio/page2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7676036"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 #### Iteration 2 :
-The below graph shows a scatterplot reprrsentation.
+The below graph shows a scatterplot representation.
 I have added a filter that displays the graph countrywise.
-This allows me to understand the Debt to GDP ratio for different countries (for a particular year).
-The data was ordered in descending order to draw attention to high values of debt to GDP ratio.
-Ideally, I would have wanted to have a sequential color scheme throughout the bars, with darker colors indicating higher ratio values and lighter colors indicating low values.
-But, this was not possible to achieve in Flourish.
+This allows me to understand the Debt to GDP ratio for different countries.
+The years are ordered in ascending order to draw attention to the variation in values of debt to GDP ratio that occured over the years.
 <div class="flourish-embed flourish-scatter" data-src="visualisation/7679214"><script src="https://public.flourish.studio/resources/embed.js"></script></div>